-A $1 million general liability insurance policy means your insurance company will provide financial protection for your business up to $1 million in covered losses or damages.
-Beyond that $1 million limit, you'll have to pay for costs out of pocket without the help of your insurer.
+A $1 million general liability insurance policy provides financial protection for your business up to a $1 million limit for a covered loss or damage.
+Costs that exceed that limit must be paid out of pocket by the business owner.

 When purchasing a policy, the deductible should be something you can easily afford.
-If you're unable to pay for it in a crisis, then your insurance won’t activate to cover your liability claim.
 The average deductible that Insureon customers choose for general liability insurance is $500.
+When faced with a liability claim, you must pay the deductible amount before your insurer covers the remaining costs.

 When it comes to business liability insurance, there are several factors that contribute to your annual premium.
-To determine your insurance premium, insurance carriers will look at your:
+To calculate your general liability insurance premium, insurance companies will look at your:

-The price of your insurance coverage is influenced by the size of your business location.
-Larger premises mean more places where third-party injuries or property damage can happen, especially if your building is open to the public, which could raise your premium.
+The price of your insurance coverage is influenced by the size and type of your business location.
+Larger premises, especially those open to the public (like a retail store or restaurant), increase the potential for third-party injuries or property damage, which can raise your premium.

 In most cases, the industry in which your business operates has the biggest impact on your premium.
 Insurance providers consider any risks that might increase the possibility of an expensive claim.
 The greater the risk, the higher the price you’ll pay.